Pomade

-Origin of the name

-The English word "pomade" is derived from French pommade meaning "ointment", itself arising from the Latin pomum (fruit, apple) via the Italian pomata or pomo (meaning "apple"—as the original ointment recipe contained mashed apples).
-Modern pomades may contain fragrances, but they are usually not particularly fruity.
+Fragrances

+Pomade also refers to a wax extract of fragrant flowers.
+They preserve the fragrances.
+Instead of using hot wax as the extractant, fats, such as tallow has been used.
+Related to pomades are other forms of extracting and preserving fragrances.
+These include concretes and resinoids.

+Names

+The English word pomade derives from French pommade, itself from Italian pomata, from pomo ("apple") and -ata, used to form related nouns.
+In the Early Modern Period, pomades were ointments made from various kinds of fat and used to beautify both the skin and face.
+Mashed apples were added to help perfume the mixture.
+(The word was also infrequently used as a synonym for apple cider.)
+Modern pomades may contain fragrances but are usually not particularly fruity.
+Other English names for the ointment, drink, and hair treatment are pomate and pomatum from pomatum, the Medieval Latin form of the same name.

 History

 During the Roman era, soap was used as a pomade by some European tribes.
 In the 19th century, bear fat was usually the main pomade ingredient.
 In 1873 UK company Morgan's Pomade was established selling Hair Darkening Pomade across the world.
 By the early 20th century, petroleum jelly, beeswax, and lard were more commonly used.
 Early 20th century examples of pomades include Murray's Superior Pomade (originating in 1925), Sweet Georgia Brown Hair Dressing Pomade (originating in 1934) and Royal Crown Pomade (originating in 1936).
-Dixie Peach Hair Pomade was popular with teenage boys in the U.S. from World War II through the 1960s.
+Dixie Peach Hair Pomade was popular with teenage boys in the US from World War II through the 1960s.

+The concept of pomade can be traced back to ancient times.
+The ancient Egyptians, for instance, used a substance similar to pomade made from animal fats and other ingredients to style their hair and wigs.
+This practice was not only about appearance but also about hygiene and protection from the harsh sun.

 Pomades were much more popular in the 1920s to 1950s than they are today, although they have made a comeback in the 2010s with recent alternations to the marketplace, which feature not only traditionally manufactured petroleum and oil-based pomades but also modern water-soluble pomades.
 Compared to oil-based pomades, water-based pomades wash out more easily.

 Hairstyles from the 20th and 21st centuries involving the use of pomade include the ducktail, pompadour, and quiff.
-The Pompadour was a cultural phenomenon in the mid-1950s to 1964 and was worn by young actors and those in the new musical genre, Rock and Roll.
+The Pompadour was a cultural phenomenon from the mid-1950s to 1964 and was worn by young actors and those in the new musical genre, Rock and Roll, until it fell out of favour with the advent of the Beatles.
 Examples can be seen on Elvis Presley, Chuck Berry and James Dean.
 In the 1980s, Rockabilly style Rock and Roll and the pompadour had a resurgence and was worn by musicians such as Brian Setzer and Chris Isaak.